cdersky/movableInk/ReadMe.md

 # Gotchas
 (1) The 'Chance of a Thunderstorm' title is long.
 The information for this forecast renders below the icon, not adjacent to the icon.
+(2) Weather data will not render in Safari

 Lastly, when you send the completed assignment, please outline any gotchas that the end user may experience.
 In other words, what instructions / explanations can you provide to ensure that the end user does not break what you've built?